 Testing

-The test suite lives under tests/, mirroring the package layout.
-The default run is fast and dependency-free; everything that needs a network, Docker, or a heavy optional extra is opt-in or skips cleanly.
+The test suite under tests/ mirrors the package layout.
+The default run is fast and dependency-free.
+Tests that need a network, Docker, or a heavy optional extra are opt-in or skip cleanly.

 uv run pytest # the default suite